 The idea of a Catholic College in Palmerston was first discussed at meetings held in 2001.
-Ten years later, the College is a now a reality.
-In April 2011, John Holland (Construction Supervisors) took possession of the College site in Farrar Boulevade in the new suburb of Johnston.
+Ten years later, the College became a reality.
+In April 2011, John Holland (Construction Supervisors) took possession of the College site in Farrar Boulevard in the new suburb of Johnston.

-At this time, it was advertised that enrolments would be accepted for the new College, but after 10 years of talking about a Catholic secondary school at Palmerston, parents were still sceptical about whether it was really going to happen
+At this time, it was advertised that enrolments would be accepted for the new College, but after 10 years of talking about a Catholic secondary school in Palmerston, parents were sceptical about whether it was really going to happen.

-A competition to name the College and design a logo was held, and Bishop Eugene Hurley officially delared that the new Catholic secondary school at Palmerston would be named MacKillop Catholic College, with the motto “Lead with Courage”.
-Bordered on three sides by a Conservation site, a Heritage site and a Sacred Site of the Larrakia people, MacKillop Catholic College will always retain its bushland setting.
+A competition to name the College and design a logo was held, and Bishop Eugene Hurley officially declared that the new Catholic secondary school at Palmerston would be named MacKillop Catholic College, with the motto “Lead with Courage”.
+Bordered on three sides by a conservation site, a WW2 heritage site and a sacred site of the Larrakia people, MacKillop Catholic College will always retain its bushland setting.

 After a national advertising campaign, Mrs. Lauretta Graham was announced as the Foundation Principal of MacKillop Catholic College.
-Mrs. Graham’s experience as the Foundation Principal of St. Andrew’s College in Cairns has been of tremendous benefit during the final stages of preparing for the opening of the College.
+Mrs. Graham’s experience as the Foundation Principal of St. Andrew’s College in Cairns was of tremendous benefit during the final stages of preparing for the opening of the College.

-Mrs. Graham began her new position early in October and and for the remainder of 2011 was based at Sacred Heart School Catholic Primary School, Palmerston, where she met with parents and conducted enrolment interviews.
+Mrs. Graham began her new position early in October, and and for the remainder of 2011 was based at Sacred Heart Catholic Primary School, Palmerston, where she met with parents and conducted enrolment interviews.

 Because of an unprecedented Wet Season in 2010-2011, the start of the building of the College was delayed for some weeks which meant that alternate accommodation for staff and students needed to be made for the first few weeks of the 2012 school year.
-The staff and students gathered together as a new school community at Charles Darwin University campus, Palmerston, and moved to their new MacKillop Catholic College premises in March, 2012.
+The staff and students gathered together as a new school community at Charles Darwin University campus, Palmerston, until moving in to their new MacKillop Catholic College premises in March, 2012.